mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. The procedure is initiated when all in-space Members and Volunteers have been notified of a clear and explicit proposal from a Member or Volunteer which—
 	1. has the support of at least 1 other Member or Volunteer, and
 	1. does not go against any other Collective Change made within the last 6 days.
-1. The creation phase of the procedure lasts at least 3 days during which Volunteers and Members should consider the initial proposal and may create alternative proposals.
+1. The proposal phase of the procedure lasts at least 3 days during which Volunteers and Members should consider the initial proposal and may create alternative proposals.
 At the end of this phase the proposals are listed with the addition of two control proposals—
 	1. 'status quo' (i.e. 'keep things as they are/change nothing',) and
 	1. 'escalate procedure' (i.e. 'switch to Constitutional Change'.)
 1. The decision phase of the procedure lasts at least 3 days during which Volunteers and Members should individually yet identifiably score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
 At the end of the decision phase—